-Various legal issues were excluded from the scope of the CISG as the drafters' 'conflicting views could only be overcome by compromise solutions leaving matters more or less undecided'.54 The lesser a future international sales law refers to domestic laws, the greater the harmonization effect.
-Systemic imperfections can inevitably be observed in every convention - indeed which also a new body of international sales law would probably contain.
+compromise solutions leaving matters more or less undecided.'53 The lesser a future international sales law refers to domestic laws, the greater the harmonisation effect.
+Systemic imperfections can inevitably be observed in every convention indeed which also a new body of international sales law would probably contain.
 The systemic imperfections in the CISG are especially explained by the fact that the legal scope needs to be limited.
 Matters such as transfer of property, tort law, procedural issues, business to consumer contracts, and contracts other than sales contracts are excluded by the Convention.
-The aim of a future international sales law should be to harmonize as many legal aspects as possible typically for international sales contracts and also cover aspects not governed by the actual CISG.
+The aim of a future international sales law should be to harmonise as many legal aspects as possible typically for international sales contracts and also cover aspects not governed by the actual CISG.
 However, an unrealistic view should be avoided as even an improved international sales law might not regulate areas like business to consumer contracts, property law aspects or tort law.

-7 Imperfections due to the use of open norms and flawed drafted provisions in general
+7. Imperfections due to the use of open norms and flawed drafted provisions in general

 One of the main criticisms of the CISG has always been for the use of open norms such as good faith (see Art.
-7(1) CISG55 and especially the frequent use of the reasonableness standard (see e.g. Art.
-39(1) CISG)56 or ambiguous terms such as 'fundamental breach' (Art.
-25 CISG)57 without further defining them.
-However, this is an issue every codification needs to deal with and is not a CISG-specific problem as Art.
+7(1) CISG54 and especially the frequent use of the reasonableness standard (see. e.g. Art.
+39(1) CISG)55 or ambiguous terms such as 'fundamental breach' (Art.
+25 CISG)56 without further defining them.
+However, this is an issue every codification needs to deal with and is not a CISG-specific problem as § 242 of the German Civil Code ('Treu und Glauben') demonstrate.

-P.M.
-Gerhart, 'The Sales Convention in Courts, The International Sale of Goods Revisited', in P. Sarcevic and P. Volken (eds.), The International al Sale of Goods Revisited, Kluwer Law Inernational 2001, p.
-99. 6:2 and Art 6:248 of the Dutch Civil Code ('redelijkheid en billijkheid') or § 242 of the German Civil Code ('Treu und Glauben') demonstrate.
 Open norms do offer the advantage of flexible interpretation that might be perceived as being more significant than the benefits of enhanced legal certainty.
-Codifications, however, need to find the right balance in order for open-ended provisions to be treated as a 'double-edged sword' and providing flexibility as well as security for the parties.
+Codifications, however, need to find the right balance in order for open-ended provisions to be treated as a 'doubleedged sword' and providing flexibility as well as security for the parties.
 One can discuss for a future international sales law whether the balance of the current CISG is satisfactory.
 This topic must also be discussed for a future international sales law, but the use of open norms appears to be inevitable as future developments can never be fully anticipated by the law - only the extent can be questionable.

 The CISG also contains some flawed drafted provisions, like conflicting norms.
 Open price contracts, that is, contracts that can be concluded without explicitly providing for a price is a classic example of a flawed drafted provision.
 Art.
 14(1) CISG excludes any offer from being effective that does not expressly or implicitly make provision for determining the price.
 However, Art.
 55 CISG includes a presumption for contracts without any fixed or provision for determining the price.
-That is, the parties have 'impliedly made reference to the price generally charged at the time of the conclusion of the contract for such goods sold under comparable circumstances in the trade concerned'.
-The two provisions are in conflict and can hardly be reconciled as the former requires for an indication of price whereas the latter implies a price into an open price contract.58
+That is, the parties have 'impliedly made reference to the price generally charged at the time of the conclusion of the contract for such goods sold under comparable circumstances in the trade concerned.'
+The two provisions are in conflict and can hardly be reconciled as the former requires for an indication of price whereas the latter implies a price into an open price contract.57